olavvatne/Foodie/README.md

 On their webpage they write: "HTML is great for declaring static documents, but it falters when we try to use it for declaring dynamic views in web-applications.
 AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop."

-Using Angular is more complicated than making a static webpage, and although some of the challenges related to making the site dynamic and not having to reload when the user visits another page of the site is abstracted away, everything is coded/written by hand.
+Using Angular is more complicated than making a static webpage, and although some of the challenges related to making the site dynamic and not having to reload when the user visits another page of the site are abstracted away, everything is coded/written by hand.

+Why we used it: Many aspects of dynamic pages, such as displaying all recipies underneath eachother without knowing how many there will be, is easier in Angular.
+For practical requirements such as this, and for making the browsing experience more smooth by avoiding reloading, we chose Angular.
+Also, we think Angular is the future, and wanted to become more comfortable with the framework.

 Learn more here: https://docs.angularjs.org/misc/faq